 As more and more people are traveling alone or considering it, here are some tips on how to plan a trip effectively to save time and money, stay safe, and help you make the most of your vacation.

-How to Plan a Trip
+How To Plan A Trip

 When planning activities, you do not need to plan a trip where every minute of every day is filled.
-Instead, try to schedule one thing per day that you will absolutely do, and then have a list of other items of interest.
+Instead, try to schedule one thing per day that you will do, and then have a list of other items of interest.
 You should aim to plan a trip that allows you some structure yet flexibility and spontaneity.

 Itinerary for Activities

-When you plan a trip, any trip, I highly recommend you get directions and figure out the best way from the airport, or train station or bus stop, to your hotel.
-It will save you so much time and headache when you reach your destination, especially when traveling solo and especially if English is not the first language there.
+When planning a trip, look for the best way to get to your lodging from the airport.
+This can be a train, taxi, Uber, or rental car.
+Preparing for this ahead of time can save you so much time and headache when you reach your destination, especially when traveling solo and especially if English is not the first language there.